tendermint/tendermint/ansible/README.md

 ```

 Subsequently, as long as the agent is running, you can use `source ~/.ssh/ssh.env` to load the keys to the current session.
+Note: On Mac OSX, you can add the `-K` option to ssh-add to store the passphrase in your keychain.
+The security of this feature is debated but it is convenient.

 ### Optional cloud dependencies